 All Princeton undergraduates are required to complete substantial independent research as part of their studies.
-In Politics, this takes the form of two junior papers, one each in the fall and spring semesters, and a year-long senior thesis.
+In Politics, this takes the form of two different junior independent work requirements, one each in the fall and spring semesters, and a year-long senior thesis.
 Each project requires the student to design a plan of academic research and complete a piece of writing that is of substantial scholarly quality.

 The fall research prospectus is completed as part of a junior workshop led by a faculty member, in which students receive group instruction and individual advising.
 Fall junior research workshops will, in addition to the small groups, include a plenary component that provides common instruction in research procedures and techniques.
 Instead of a Fall junior paper, juniors will complete a series of assignments building up to a research prospectus.

 The junior paper in the spring term is written under the supervision of a faculty adviser.
 The senior thesis is also developed and completed under the supervision of a faculty adviser.